About Azure Cache for Redis

-- Extensibility: Enterprise tiers support RediSearch, RedisBloom and RedisTimeSeries.
+- Redis Modules: Enterprise tiers support RediSearch, RedisBloom and RedisTimeSeries.
 These modules add new data types and functionality to Redis.

 You can scale your cache from the Basic tier up to Premium after it has been created.
-Scaling down to a lower tier is not supported currently.
+Scaling down to a lower tier isn't supported currently.
 For step-by-step scaling instructions, see How to Scale Azure Cache for Redis and How to automate a scaling operation.

 Special considerations for Enterprise tiers

-The Enterprise tiers rely on Redis Enterprise, a commercial variant of Redis from Redis Labs.
-Customers will obtain and pay for a license to this software through an Azure Marketplace offer.
-Azure Cache for Redis will facilitate the license acquisition so that you won't have to do it separately.
+The Enterprise tiers rely on Redis Enterprise, a commercial variant of Redis from Redis Inc. Customers obtain and pay for a license to this software through an Azure Marketplace offer.
+Azure Cache for Redis manages the license acquisition so that you won't have to do it separately.
 To purchase in the Azure Marketplace, you must have the following prerequisites:

 - Your Azure subscription has a valid payment instrument.
-Azure credits or free MSDN subscriptions are not supported.
+Azure credits or free MSDN subscriptions aren't supported.

 - Your organization allows Azure Marketplace purchases.

-- If you use a private Marketplace, it must contain the Redis Labs Enterprise offer.
+- If you use a private Marketplace, it must contain the Redis Inc. Enterprise offer.

 In addition, data persistence adds Managed Disks.
-The use of these resources will be free during the public preview of Enterprise data persistence.
-This may change when the feature becomes generally available.
+The use of these resources is free during the public preview of Enterprise data persistence.
+This might change when the feature becomes generally available.